dgrumm/deployment-dashboard/README.md

   * (Windows only) use PuTTY to ssh into localhost:2222 (vagrant port)
 4. Now you’re in the box, go to the synced folder by cd /vagrant

-In your Vagrant box or local machine :
+#### Run the app
-1. Install all NodeJS libraries
+1. In your Vagrant box or local machine, install all NodeJS libraries
   * (Mac only) do npm install
-  * (Windows only) do npm install --no-bin-links (to avoid creating symlinks.
-Refer here)
+  * (Windows only) do npm install --no-bin-links (to avoid creating symlinks)
 2. Start the server by nodejs server.js
   * You should see localhost:8000 running on your host machine.
   * If you want to display the dashboard on your team monitor, navigate to “your_ip_address:8000” in the browser; You might need to install some browser plugin for auto refresh.